frank038/SimpleDesktop/README.md

 # SimpleDesktop
-A simple and lite desktop manager.
+A simple and lite desktop manager (desktop icon manager and other).

 Free to use and modify.